Skip to content

 Holiday surcharge

-Peak season — book early Shoulder Low season — best fares, very hot
+Peak Shoulder Low season · best fares

 Oct–Apr: Peak

-The comfortable season — 20–30°C, low humidity.
+20–30°C, low humidity.
 November and February are sweet-spot months: perfect weather without full Christmas pricing.

 May–Sep: Value

-35–40°C, but 30–40% cheaper fares.
+35–40°C but 30–40% cheaper.
 Mornings at the temples (before 9 am) are very manageable.
 Crowds are minimal.

 Ramadan